Highlights from my time at

 • Agentically audited existing code and produced a prioritized migration backlog.

-• Collaborated with engineering to integrate tasks with an internal agent that applies code changes and generates diffs,
+• Collaborated with engineering to integrate tasks with an internal agent that applies code changes and generates diffs.

 • Then coordinated with design peers to assign tasks to the agent and manually review diffs for quality assurance.